 Albert J. Osbahr III, MD

-Dr. Osbahr's additional appointments include having served as a member of the North Carolina Governor's Task Force on Public Health and on the very 1st Review Panel of the North Carolina Medical Board.
+Dr. Osbahr's additional appointments include having served as a member of the North Carolina Governor's Task Force on Public Health and on the very first Review Panel of the North Carolina Medical Board.
 He is a member of the national One Health Commission board of directors, serving as its chairman from 2010 to 2014.
 He was also appointed by the U.S. Department of Transportation to the Federal Motor Carriers Safety Administration's Medical Review Board in 2010.
-In 2012, Dr. Osbahr was appointed to The Joint Commission's board of commissioners for a 3-year term and serves on its accreditation and performance measurement committees.
+In 2012 Dr. Osbahr was first appointed to The Joint Commission's board of commissioners for a three-year term.
+Today he is in his second term on the board while also serving on The Joint Commission's accreditation, performance measurement and audit committees.

 His board certifications include the American Board of Family Medicine, the American Board of Preventive Medicine in both occupational medicine and preventive medicine/public health, and the American Board of Independent Medical Examiners.
 He is certified as a Medical Review Officer through the American Association of Medical Review Officers.